SteppaCodes/Google-Drive-clone/README.md

 Google Drive clone built with django rest framework

 # Features
-a list of  features that this clone has.
+A list of  features that this clone has.

 - User Registration and Login
 - File Upload